 The program is designed to prepare residents to take the American Board of Physical Therapy Specialties examination in orthopaedic physical therapy.
-The program is 16 months in length beginning each year in September.
+The program is 16 months in length beginning each year in July.
 With this unique design, experienced residents will be able to mentor new residents during one overlapping quarter.
 While slightly longer in length than many residency programs, it was designed for residents to take full advantage of the clinical, academic, and research experiences offered at The Ohio State University.